thaynes43/thaynes43.github.io/docs/nut.md

 ### unRAID NUT

-In the spirt of consolodating everything to the nut-server / nut-client approach I will also set up a nut-server from unRAID.
+In the spirit of consolidating everything to the nut-server / nut-client approach I will also set up a nut-server from unRAID.
 I can then use my new HAOS to monitor whatever number of UPS's I end up with.

 This was as easy as installing the Network UPS Tools plugin for unRAID, disabling the built in UPS stuff under `UPS Settings`, and configuring the new plugin to be something like this: